pfnegrini/install-opencv/README.md

     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * Patch gen_java.py to generate missing VideoWriter class, add some missing CV_CAP_PROP constants and replace protected finalize() method with protected delete(). release() will now call delete() immediately instead of waiting around to see if finalize() will kick in.
+This saves you from calling delete() after release().
+Fundamentally this is no different from a coding perspective as using an unpatched OpenCV build.
     * Patch OpenCV classes with memory leaks as I find them.
 All finalize methods replaced with delete.
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings